nkraev/super-umbrella/README.md

 Please don't forget to add `secrets.properties` file to the root of the project.

+And it's better to review this commit-by-commit, i preserved a nice history :)

 -----------------------------

 This repository contains the coding challenge for candidates applying for a Senior Android role at Adyen.